Updated May 6, 2020

 - High risk areas for the coronavirus: See full list from the CDC.

-- Symptoms of COVID-19 can include those of a respiratory illness: fever, cough and shortness of breath (trouble breathing).
+- Symptoms of COVID-19 can include those of a respiratory illness: fever, cough and shortness of breath (trouble breathing), and/or a combination of other symptoms.
 These symptoms are often mild, but may develop into more severe symptoms, including pneumonia, in people at higher risk.
+See the full list of symptoms from the CDC.

 - People at high risk for serious cases include older people (generally 70 years old and up), those with serious and chronic medical conditions such as diabetes, lung disease and heart disease, and those with compromised immune systems.
 These people need to take extra precautions to prevent infection.